2018.7~2019 News

 The debriefing session

-The debriefing session began with a greeting from Director Koyama, followed by some words of encouragement from President Masu to OFR academy members.
+The debriefing session began with a greeting from Director Koyama, followed by some words of encouragement from President Masu to CFR academy members.

 Nowadays, the research environment at universities is very different from when I started out as a researcher, and it is becoming harder to devote time to research.
 One of our key university management strategies is to create an environment in which young researchers can maximize the amount of time they spend on research.
 I want you all to make the most of that time, and also to have many opportunities to interact and communicate with and a wide variety of people.
 I would like to ask that all of you make the most of our commitment to a better research environment and develop into innovative scientists that form the foundation of Japanese basic research into the future.